Fettuccine grilled cheese sounds so over the top – and it is! Who knew creamy pasta sandwiched between two slices of bread would be so delicious?

 - Preheat the oven to Broil.

-- Drizzle the olive oil and balsamic onto the bottom side of the sliced ciabatta and top with freshly ground black pepper.
+- Drizzle half the slices of bread with olive oil and balsamic and dash with freshly ground black pepper.

-- Add the leftover pasta and top with the shredded cheese.
+- Add the leftover pasta, top with the shredded cheese and cover with the other half of the bread slices.

-- Place both halves of bread onto a baking sheet and place under the broiler for about 2 minutes, or until the cheese begins to bubble and is a light golden brown.
+- Place the sandwiches onto a baking sheet and place under the broiler for about 2-4 minutes, or until the cheese begins to bubble and is a light golden brown.

 Try these pasta dishes next: